 Nearly a third of travel managers surveyed report that their company has a stated commitment to reduce emissions by a certain amount within a specific time frame (figure 5).
 Altogether, 79% of companies have made some kind of pledge or are working toward one.
 This interest in sustainability brings some scrutiny for travel policies.
 About half of survey respondents say that within the next year, they plan to optimize business travel policy to decrease their environmental impact.
 Travel ranks among the top targets for corporate environmental harm reduction, along with reducing paperwork and greening supply chains.

 Companies looking to curb travel-related emissions say they will do so mostly by limiting trip frequency, drawing on lessons learned during the pandemic.
-Keeping more internal meetings online, and optimizing schedules to reduce the number of flights taken are the top ways companies plan to improve their sustainable travel profiles (figure 6).
+Keeping more internal meetings online, and optimising schedules to reduce the number of flights taken are the top ways companies plan to improve their sustainable travel profiles (figure 6).

 While sustainability has grown as a corporate priority, and that will continue to bring scrutiny to travel, many companies still lack a clear strategy for reducing travel-related emissions.
 They are hoping that travel partners can play a supporting role.
 About a quarter of respondents say they will look to travel management companies (TMCs) for guidance in reducing their environmental impact.
-A similar share say they will prioritize suppliers investing in sustainability.
+A similar share say they will prioritise suppliers investing in sustainability.
 As travel returns, suppliers that show a real commitment to reducing their carbon footprint, and intermediaries who can help corporate travelers and travel managers identify and measure the most sustainable trip options can be better positioned to compete for corporate travel dollars.

-In addition to sustainability, another travel side effect companies will scrutinize is the expense line.
+In addition to sustainability, another travel side effect companies will scrutinise is the expense line.
 Amazon famously shared on its Q3 2020 earnings call that it was saving US$1 billion in travel costs for the year,8 and Google reported similar savings.9 A 90% reduction in travel volume no doubt also cut hundreds of millions of dollars in costs for many other companies in Business Travel News’s Corporate Travel 100.10 As the return accelerates, many executives are expected to tap the brakes to shore up the bottom line.

 Two-thirds of survey respondents say renewed attention to cost will lead to limiting trip frequency.
 But they will also use other levers at their disposal: encouraging more bookings via corporate booking platforms and agents, and opting for more economical travel alternatives.
 Travel managers interviewed for this study say they have not negotiated aggressively on their preferred rates with suppliers, and with travel spend still well below 50% of 2019 levels, they currently lack leverage.
 But suppliers competing for share in a challenging recovery environment might be compelled to bring appealing offers to the table.

-Emphasis on cost saving and commitment to decarbonization will not eliminate massive amounts of corporate travel demand.
+Emphasis on cost saving and commitment to decarbonisation will not eliminate massive amounts of corporate travel demand.
 But sustainability has grown as a corporate priority, and companies have unearthed new potential to manage a considerable cost center (figure 7).
 Meanwhile, more than a year of functioning with extremely limited travel, as well as a distributed and virtually connected workforce, has brought new business practices and lessons to the fore.
 Even as many long to return to face-to-face interaction for sales, client work, and team collaboration, business leaders now have a richer understanding of which work still requires travel versus which needs conferencing and collaboration technology can satisfy.

 For more than a year, conferencing and collaboration technology platforms took the place of flights, hotels, and board rooms.
 The inability to get together face-to-face challenged business success in many ways.
 As the pandemic situation continues to improve, as travelers calm their first-trip jitters, and as industry events resume in-person, business leaders and corporate travelers will face a new calculus in determining whether to get on a plane or just get online.